lkriener/yin_yang_data_set/README.md

 #### Other deep learning frameworks
 Even though this dataset is designed for PyTorch, the following easy code changes make it useable in any deep learning framework:
-- delete line 2
+- In `dataset.py` delete line 2
 ```python
 from torch.utils.data.dataset import Dataset
 ```
-- replace in line 5
+- and replace in line 5
 ```python
 class YinYangDataset(Dataset):
 ```